 Cessnock is a collection of small urban centres with a lack of significant density.

-55% of employed people living in cessnock travel from outside the Region daily.
+55% of employed people living in Cessnock travel outside the LGA for work daily.

-Cessnock has a 37% higher fatality rate than the NSW Stage average.
+Cessnock has a 37% higher fatality rate than the NSW State average.